Mount Hawthorn

 Employment performance in Mount Hawthorn has been broadly consistent with national averages

-Mount Hawthorn has an educated workforce with strong professional services representation.
-Its unemployment rate is 3.6%, as per AreaSearch's statistical area data aggregation.
+Mount Hawthorn has a highly educated workforce with strong representation in professional services.
+Its unemployment rate is 3.6%, as per AreaSearch's aggregation of statistical area data.
+As of September 2025, 5,312 residents are employed, with an unemployment rate of 0.3% lower than Greater Perth's rate of 4.0%.

-Manufacturing shows lower representation at 3.1% versus the regional average of 5.5%.
-Many residents commute elsewhere for work based on Census working population counts.
-In the 12 months prior, labour force decreased by 2.8% and employment by 3.6%, leading to a 0.8 percentage point unemployment rate rise.
-Greater Perth recorded employment growth of 2.9% during this period.
-State-level data from 25-Nov shows WA employment contracted by 0.27%, with an unemployment rate of 4.6%.
-National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Mount Hawthorn's employment mix suggests local employment should increase by 6.9% over five years and 14.2% over ten years, though this is a simplified extrapolation for illustrative purposes.
+Conversely, manufacturing has lower representation at 3.1%, compared to the regional average of 5.5%.
+Many residents commute elsewhere for work.
+Over a 12-month period ending September 2025, Mount Hawthorn's labour force decreased by 2.8% and employment decreased by 3.6%, leading to an unemployment rate rise of 0.8 percentage points.
+By comparison, Greater Perth recorded employment growth of 2.9%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Mount Hawthorn's employment mix suggests local employment should increase by 6.9% over five years and 14.2% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment